freelancer-robiul/green-earth/README.md

 map() - We can return something from it.
 And we can also create a new array.

-forEach() - We can return a new array.
+forEach() - We can not return a new array.
 It just loops through the array.

 filter() - We can create a new array with elements that pass a condition.
 We can return true/false.